MuseGNN: Forming Scalable, Convergent GNN Layers that Minimize a Sampling-Based Energy: Experiment Details

 \paragraph{Model Details.} For \model, we choose the base model $f(X;W)$ and output function $g(Y;\theta)$ to be two shallow 3-layer MLPs with standard residual skip connections (although for the somewhat differently-structured \texttt{ogbn-products} data we found that skip connections were not necessary).
+The node-wise constraint $\eta$ in the energy function \eqref{eq:subgraph-based-energy} is set to be non-negativity, making the proximal operator $\text{prox}_\eta$ in the model \eqref{eq:subgraph-propagation-ext} to be ReLU.
 The number of unfolded layers, $K$, is selected to be 8, and the hidden dimension $d$ is set to 512.
 The forgetting factor $\rho$ for the online mean estimation is set to be 0.9.
 All the models and experiments are implemented in PyTorch~\cite{pytorch} using the Deep Graph Library (DGL)~\cite{dgl}.

 \paragraph{Offline Samples.} As supported by \Cref{prop:connection}, subgraphs induced from nodes (where all the edges between sampled nodes are kept) pair naturally with the energy function.
 Therefore we use node-induced subgraphs for our experiments.
 For \texttt{ogbn-arxiv}, we use the 2-hop full neighbor because it is a relatively small graph.
 For \texttt{IGB-tiny}, \texttt{ogbn-papers100M}, and \texttt{MAG240M}, we use ShadowKHop with fanout [5,10,15].
 For the rest of the datasets, we use ShadowKHop with fanout [10, 15].
 Note that ShadowKHop sampler performs node-wise neighbor sampling and returns the subgraph induced by all the sampled nodes.